vitrum-connect/5gla-qgis/README.md

 # 5gLa-QGIS
 ## Description
-This QGIS plugin provides the visualization of sensor data from the 5gLA platform.
+This QGIS plugin provides the visualization of data from the 5gLA platform.
 It is part of the 5GLA project, which is funded by the German Federal Ministry of Transport and Digital Infrastructure ( BMVI).The website of the project is https://www.5gla.de/, you can find all additional information there.
 If you want to create you own QGIS Plugin you can follow along.
 If you just want to use the plugin you can start straight with the Section "Install the plugin".
 ## QGIS Plugin Creation
 For the creation of the QGIS plugin we use the Plugin Builder 3 which itself is a QGIS plugin.
 The Plugin can be installed directly over the QGIS UI.